noey2020/How-to-Use-Any-STM32-Library-Standard-Peripheral-Library-and-CMSIS/README.md

 #define AHBPERIPH_BASE   (PERIPH_BASE + 0x20000)   /* line 711 */

-Now we have a pointer and we proceed with pointer methods to do and complete the register programming.
+Now we have our struct pointer aliased GPIOB and we proceed with pointer methods to finish off the register programming.

 As an aside, you write to use them in your application code.
 Try to follow and leverage the example/sample codes.